Double VPN allows you to increase your security while connecting to a VPN. Learn about this VPN approach and its

-Double VPN (VPN chain or multihop VPN) is a VPN technology allowing you to browse securely and anonymously by connecting to a chain of servers inter-connected via VPN-tunnel.
-When the user is connected a Double VPN server the traffic is redirected to a second server, with all the traffic subjected to several encoding steps.
-Thus, the intermediate server is only used to ensure pass-through traffic but not the connection to external network.
+Double VPN (VPN chain or multihop VPN) is a VPN technology allowing you to browse securely and anonymously by connecting to a chain of servers inter-connected via VPN tunnel.
+When the user connects to a Double VPN server, the first server redirects the Internet traffic to a second server, with all the traffic subjected to several encoding steps.
+Thus, the intermediate server is only used to ensure pass-through traffic but not the connection to an external network.

 The working principle is rather simple.
-Firstly, the VPN client/app connects to a VPN server which then routes all traffic to another VPN server from where the destination is reached.
-The traffic is double encrypted within the two VPN layers before getting to the desired website.
+Firstly, the VPN client/app connects to a VPN server which then routes all your Internet traffic to another VPN server from where it reaches the destination.
+The traffic is encrypted within the two VPN layers before getting to the desired website.

 Your computer >> First VPN server >> Second VPN server >> Destination

 Advantages and disadvantages of using the Double VPN technology

-You may not need using a Double VPN if you simply want to unlock inaccessible services in your country (e.g.: Facebook, Twitter, etc.).
-But, when it is about high level of anonymity, double VPN can be of great help.
+You may not need using a VPN chain if you just want to unlock inaccessible services in your country (e.g., Facebook, Twitter, etc.).
+But, when it is about a high level of anonymity, double VPN can be of great help.

 The main advantage of this approach is that the traffic between your device or computer to the desired destination is doubled encrypted.
 Thus, it is harder to be detected and decoded.
-Plus, your visible IP address is supplementary protected.
+Plus, your public IP address is supplementary protected.

-You may already guess the disadvantage: the double encryption slows the connection.
-However, in some cases, the connection between the VPN servers can be so optimized that compensates the time lost due to encryption/decryption process.
+You may already guess the disadvantage: the double encryption slows the Internet connection.
+However, in some cases, the multihop connection between the chain VPN servers can be so well optimized that compensates the time lost due to VPN encryption/decryption process.
 Thus, the Double VPN connection speeds may depend on the VPN provider.

-To sum up, double VPN is good for high security, but it is not recommended for unblocking restricted websites.
+To sum up, multihop VPN is suitable for high security, but I do not recommend it for unblocking restricted websites.

 How to get it?

-There are two ways to get and use a it: use two VPN services (preferably from different providers) or use a VPN service that offers Double VPN as a service.
+There are two ways to get and use it: use two VPN services (preferably from different providers) or use a VPN service that offers Double VPN technology as a service.